GMIMS-DRAGONS: A Faraday Depth Survey of the Northern Sky Covering 350-1030 MHz

 While the current data release is already of high quality and ready for use in Faraday rotation analyses and magnetized ISM studies, future work on the processing pipeline will provide further refinements.
 This will include: (i) improved ground emission estimation using the simulated radiation patterns of the antenna convolved with the physical ground profile at the DRAO site, (ii) an implementation of basket-weaving to fully correct the base levels of the scans that go into the map-making, and (iii) a correction to the Stokes $I$ base levels that is independent of previous datasets (Haslam 408~MHz and \texttt{PyGDSM}).

-There are already several projects in progress making use of the DRAGONS dataset, including modeling of the large-scale Galactic magnetic field reversal (R.~Booth et al., 2025, in preparation), a comparison of Faraday depth spectra and moments maps between DRAGONS and LoTSS DR2, and efforts to produce $20\arcmin$ angular resolution polarization maps by combining DRAGONS with CHIME data in 400--800~MHz.
+There are already several projects completed or in progress that make use of the DRAGONS dataset, including modeling of the large-scale Galactic magnetic field reversal \citep{Booth2026}, a comparison of Faraday depth spectra and moments maps between DRAGONS and LoTSS DR2, and efforts to produce $20\arcmin$ angular resolution polarization maps by combining DRAGONS with CHIME data in 400--800~MHz.
 In combination with other GMIMS datasets, DRAGONS provides an exciting opportunity to investigate the effects of depolarization and the polarization horizon by studying Faraday depth spectra produced using different frequency sub-bands.
 DRAGONS will also be useful for total intensity, Stokes $I$ studies.
 In the frequency range covered by DRAGONS, the \texttt{PyGDSM} total intensity model is constrained by only the \citet{haslam82} 408~MHz data and the Dwingeloo 820~MHz data \citep{Berkhuijsen1971}.
 The near-complete frequency sampling of DRAGONS may allow for more detailed spectral index mapping in total intensity.
 The DRAGONS polarization data cube in conjunction with this could also be used to separate out the synchrotron component.

 The DRAGONS survey is part of the next generation of wideband spectropolarimetric radio surveys, critical for disentangling the 3D magnetic field geometry of the ISM.